bitcart/bitcart-sdk/docs/installation.rst

 Run ``pip install -r requirements/daemons/coin_name.txt`` to install requirements for daemon of ``coin_name``.

-This will clone main BitcartCC repo and install dependencies, we recommend using virtualenv for consistency(some daemons conflict one with another, so using one virtualenv per daemon is fine).
+This will clone main Bitcart repo and install dependencies, we recommend using virtualenv for consistency(some daemons conflict one with another, so using one virtualenv per daemon is fine).